Taiwan Fine Arts Exhibition: Third exhibition (1929/Shōwa 4)

-Kuo Hsueh-hu continued with his subtle style of painting from previous exhibitions in his work Spring.
-Kuo's mentor, Tsai Shiue-Shi, had been unsuccessful in the last two exhibitions, so he decided to swallow his pride and ask Kuo Hsueh-hu for advice.
-Tsai's Autumn Day and Yuanshan was then selected in this exhibition, which became a hot topic at that time.
+Kuo Hsueh-hu continued with his subtle painting style from previous exhibitions in his work Spring.
+Kuo's mentor, Tsai Shiue-Shi, had been unsuccessful in the previous two exhibitions, so he decided to ask Kuo Hsueh-hu for advice.
+Tsai's Autumn Day and Yuanshan was then selected in this exhibition, which became a major topic at the time.

-Shi Yushan's Festival of Chaotian Temple followed the popular theme of folk activities and had attracted considerable attention for its unique representation of perspectives and its depiction of modern elements.
-Lin Yushan's Chou Lien-hsi was one of the few works that uses traditional ink wash.
+Shi Yushan's Festival of Chaotian Temple followed the popular theme of folk activities and attracted considerable attention for its representation of perspective and depiction of modern elements.
+Lin Yushan's Chou Lien-hsi was one of the few works that used traditional ink wash.